peterzieba/5Vpld/PROGRAMMING.md

     * Only the Python software to interact with it seems available.
   * Seems to be based on a USB-Attached Arduino available for purchase on Tindie.
 Unclear if design files / code for board available.

+### Fitters and their options
-Unlike the case with a majority of devices in CUPL, CUPL does not directly produce a .JED file for these CPLD parts.
+Unlike the case with a majority of PLD devices in CUPL, CUPL does not directly produce a .JED file for these CPLD parts.
 Instead, it provides a netlist to the Atmel Fitters (essentially place-and-route in modern terminology) which in turn creates a .JED file.
 Since this is its own process beyond CUPL, it creates its own log file which will have a <code>.fit</code> file extension, as well as an error file with the <code>.err</code> extension.
 It is good to glance at these to make sure pins were assigned the way you wanted, JTAG was left on, etc. If you did not successfully produce a .JED file and it was not a CUPL error the reason might be in these logs.

 >[!IMPORTANT]
 >There are some bear traps when using these parts and the Atmel Fitters.
 Consider adding the following lines to your <code>.PLD</code> file somewhere after your header to save yourself from headaches.
 These lines are not processed by CUPL per-se, but rather passed onto the Atmel Fitter.